 Note that your benefits will not be lowered if your immediate family members receive benefits as well.

-Medicare and SSDI
+Learn About Medicare and SSDI

 When researching social security benefits and eligibility guidelines, you may not have known about your access to Medicare.
 Normally, Medicare is offered to applicants who are 65 years of age or older.